vnksnkr/remote-test-system/README.md

   remote.select(address)
   ```

-  sets the default address of the component to be used, to argument address
+  sets the default address of the component to be used, to argument **address**
 * ```
   remote.press(address,duration)
   ```

   presses the button corresponding to the address passed.
 Default address is taken if no value passed.
-  The argument duration(unit = ms) specifies the time interval between the button press and release.
+  The argument **duration**(unit = ms) specifies the time interval between the button press and release.
 * ```
   remote.turn(address=None,duration,ticks,counter=False)
   ```

   turns the knob corresponding to the address passed.
 Default address is taken if no value passed.
-  The argument duration(unit = ms) specifies the time interval of the each pulse sent from the encoder
+  The argument **duration**(unit = ms) specifies the time interval of the each pulse sent from the encoder
-  The argument ticks specifies the number of turns the encoder makes
+  The argument **ticks** specifies the number of turns the encoder makes
-  The argument counter, when set to True, turns the encoder in the counter-clockwise direction
+  The argument **counter**, when set to True, turns the encoder in the counter-clockwise direction
 * ```
   remote.wait()
   ```